Education

 July 24, 2023

-With new biosimilars for Humira available this year, many of you have had questions about biosimilars: what they are, how they're approved, and more .
-In order to answer some of the most common questions we receive, we’ve compiled answers in this post.
+With new biosimilars for Humira available this year, many of you have had questions about biosimilars including what they are, how they're approved, and more.
+In order to answer some of the most common questions we receive, we’ve compiled answers to the most asked questions in this post.

 Biosimilar products are a type of biological product.
 Biosimilars are compared to the original reference product, so they are evaluated by the FDA and released to the market after the reference product.
 When proposed biosimilars are evaluated by the FDA, they are compared to the reference product to check if they are highly similar without clinical differences, including safety, potency, and purity.